 When and how often should a horse be wormed?

 Our recommendation is to give the #13 Herbal Wormer for 10 days when you start your deworming program.
 A good rule of thumb is to start in April with the first spring grass – in harmony with the new-to-full moon phases.
 (So start 10 days before the full moon and feed for 10 days).
 Follow up with a fecal count, if you wish, in May and do a 10-day treatment again in June if necessary.
 The next worming can be in October with a fecal count taken in November and do a 10-day treatment again in December if necessary.
 Parasites seem to respect the lunar cycles.
 Female worms ovulate between the new and full moons.
-Worming at this time may disrupt the egg laying cycle.
-If you can disrupt the full 7-14 day egg laying cycle, you disrupt the parasites.
-See the 2021 Worming Schedule on our website.
+Worming at this time may disrupt the egg-laying cycle.
+If you can disrupt the full 7-14 day egg-laying cycle, you disrupt the parasites.
+See the 2022 deworming Schedule on our website.
 This treatment suggestion can fluctuate depending on your horse’s situation or environment.
 Such as, for cooler climates where parasites aren’t a huge issue, you can use wormer in the Spring and Fall.
 Where they are a bigger problem, such as in warmer climates, you can use wormer four times a year.
-Also, the 10 day recommendation is flexible.
-You know your horse, and your horse is the best guide to let you know what they need, when they need it.
+Also, the 10-day recommendation is flexible.
+You know your horse, and your horse is the best guide to let you know what they need when they need it.

 Deworming your horse naturally can both create an environment parasites won’t want to live in and also keep your horse happy and healthy!
-You may begin to see your horse adding back weight, his coat becoming more shiny, and fecal counts decrease.
-Our herbs are here to support your horse in getting what he needs, when he needs it!
+You may begin to see your horse adding back weight, his coat becoming shinier, and fecal counts decreasing.
+Our herbs are here to support your horse is getting what he needs when he needs it!